-31.5.5 Regulated Transmission Solutions Driven by Public Policy Requirements31.5.5.1 The Scope of Section 31.5.5
+31.5.5 Regulated Transmission Solutions to Driven by Public Policy Transmission Needs Requirements

+31.5.5.1 The Scope of Section 31.5.5

-As discussed in Section 31.5.1 of this Attachment Y, the cost allocation principles and methodologies of this Section 31.5.5 apply only to regulated transmission projects proposed as solutions to transmission needs driven by Public Policy Requirements.
+As discussed in Section 31.5.1 of this Attachment Y, the cost allocation principles and methodologies of this Section 31.5.5 apply only to regulated transmission projects proposed as solutions to transmission needs driven by Public Policy Transmission Needs Requirements.
 This Section 31.5.5 does not apply to generation or demand side management projects, nor does it apply to any market-based projects.
 This Section 31.5.5 does not apply to regulated reliability solutions implemented pursuant to the reliability planning process, nor does it apply to RETPs proposed in response to congestion identified in the CARIS.

-A regulated backstop transmission solution or an alternative regulated reliability transmission solution shall only utilize the cost allocation methodology set forth in Section 31.5.3 where it either is: (1) determined by the appropriate regulatory agency(ies) or authority(ies) to be the regulated solution that should be implemented pursuant to Section 31.2.5.7.1, or (2) seeking cost recovery where it has been halted or cancelled pursuant to the provisions of Section 31.2.7.3.
+A regulated backstop transmission solution or an alternative regulated reliability transmission solution shall only utilize the cost allocation methodology set forth in Section 31.5.3 where it either is: (1) selected determined by the ISO as the more efficient or cost effective appropriate regulatory agency(ies) or authority(ies) to be the regulated transmission solution to satisfy a Reliability Need and triggered by the ISO pursuant to Section 31.2.8 of Attachment Y of the ISO OATT that should be implemented pursuant to Section 31.2.5.7.1, or

+(2) seeking cost recovery where it has been halted or cancelled pursuant to the provisions of Section 31.2.87.23.
 A regulated economic transmission solution proposed in response to congestion identified in the CARIS, and approved pursuant to Section 31.5.4.6, shall only be eligible to utilize the cost allocation principles and methodologies set forth in Section 31.5.4.